- Mon: Closed

 To begin the process, Dr. Anderson will take impressions of your gums and use a wax bite form to record information about your bite.
 He may also take scans and pictures of your mouth to gather more details about your oral health.

 Then, this information will be sent to our partner dental lab, where a trial set of wax dentures will be built.
-You’ll come back to our office to try these on, and Dr. Anderson will work with you to see how well they fit.
+You’ll come back to our office to try these on, and our Vista dentist will work with you to see how well they fit.
 This same basic process may be repeated multiple times as Dr. Anderson perfects the shape, fit, and functionality of your dentures.
 Once everything looks perfect, your final set of dentures will be manufactured by our partner dental lab.

 Then, you’ll come in for a final appointment.
 Dr. Anderson will double-check the fit one final time, then you’ll be sent home with your new smile, as well as instructions on how to care for your new set of complete dentures.